 Stocks, Game Center and other hard-to-delete apps

-There are some apps that aren't so easy to delete because Apple ships the phone with them pre-installed - this includes Stocks, Game Center, Notes, Calendar and various other default apps.
+Some apps aren't so easy to delete because Apple ships the phone with them pre-installed - this includes Stocks, Game Center, Notes, Calendar and various other default apps.
 In the past, Apple has prevented iPhone and iPad owners from deleting these apps from their devices.

 The good news is that since the launch of iOS 10 you've been able to delete some of the preinstalled apps, such as Stocks, FaceTime and Mail.
 Bear in mind, however, that you're really hiding the app rather than deleting it fully.
-The data associated with that app will be deleted, so you'll gain a bit of space, but the app itself will remain.
+The data associated with that app will be deleted, so you'll gain some space, but only a bit, because the app itself will remain.

 And not all apps are included in this feature.
 Tips, Maps, Watch and Weather can be removed, for example; Safari, Phone and Messages cannot.